nuvibit/nuvibit.com/content/english/privacy-policy/_index.md

 We use in particular:

-*   **[Google Analytics:](https://analytics.google.com/)** performance and reach measurement; providers: Google LLC (USA) / Google Ireland Limited (Ireland) for users in the European Economic Area (EEA) and Switzerland; data protection information: measurement also across different browsers and devices **(cross-device tracking)** as well as with pseudonymized Internet Protocol (IP) addresses, which are only _exceptionally_ transmitted in full to Google in the USA, ["Privacy and Security Principles"](https://safety.google/intl/en/principles/), [privacy policy](https://policies.google.com/privacy?hl=en), ["Google Products Privacy Guide" (including Google Analytics)](https://policies.google.com/technologies/product-privacy?hl=en), ["How we use data from websites or apps where our services are used" (provided by Google)](https://policies.google.com/technologies/partner-sites?hl=en), ["How Google uses cookies"](https://policies.google.com/technologies/cookies?hl=en), ["Browser Add-on to disable Google Analytics"](https://tools.google.com/dlpage/gaoptout), ["Personalized Advertising" (enable/disable/settings)](https://adssettings.google.com/)
+*   **[Google Analytics:](https://analytics.google.com/)** performance and reach measurement; providers: Google LLC (USA) / Google Ireland Limited (Ireland) for users in the European Economic Area (EEA) and Switzerland; data protection information: measurement also across different browsers and devices **(cross-device tracking)** as well as with pseudonymized Internet Protocol (IP) addresses, which are only _exceptionally_ transmitted in full to Google in the USA, [Privacy and Security Principles](https://safety.google/intl/en/principles/), [privacy policy](https://policies.google.com/privacy?hl=en), [Google Products Privacy Guide (including Google Analytics)](https://policies.google.com/technologies/product-privacy?hl=en), [How we use data from websites or apps where our services are used (provided by Google)](https://policies.google.com/technologies/partner-sites?hl=en), [How Google uses cookies](https://policies.google.com/technologies/cookies?hl=en), [Browser Add-on to disable Google Analytics](https://tools.google.com/dlpage/gaoptout), [Personalized Advertising (enable/disable/settings)](https://adssettings.google.com/)

 ## 8\.
 Third-party services